-Organisations that have left the Australian Community, or had their membership cancelled, will need to apply to the DDTC through their US supplier for relevant US export or retransfer authorisations should they require continued access to US defence articles.
+Entities that have left the Australian Community, or had their membership cancelled, will need to apply to the DDTC through their US supplier for relevant US export or retransfer authorisations should they require continued access to US defence articles.

-Please contact IEC for further advice and assistance if required.
+Please contact the IEC Treaty team for further advice and assistance if required.